TheMarlboroMan/tools/README.md

 Requires gcc 7.5 or newer.
 With 7.5 versions requires the stdc++fs library to be added to the linker.

-Requires of the rapidjson library at https://github.com/Tencent/rapidjson
+Requires the rapidjson library at https://github.com/Tencent/rapidjson

+## License usage

+Uses rapidjson, from Tencent, licensed under the MIT license.

 ## TODO